Modern email marketing and communication depend on email authentication in great part.

 6. Use DKIM checker tools

 The tool will perform a series of checks on your domain’s email configuration, including DKIM verification.
-Once the test is complete, Warmy.io will display a detailed report of your email authentication status.
-In the DKIM section of the results, you’ll find information about your DKIM record.
+Once the test is complete, Warmy.io will display a detailed report of your email authentication status—yes, including your DKIM.

-This method is particularly user-friendly as it doesn’t require you to manually search through DNS records or email headers.
-The tool automatically detects and displays your DKIM configuration, making it easy to verify your setup or troubleshoot issues.
-Additionally, Warmy.io’s test provides insights into other aspects of email deliverability, giving you a comprehensive view of your domain’s email health.
+You won’t need to manually sift through DNS records or email headers.
+It automatically detects and displays your DKIM configuration, so it is easy to verify your setup.
+Warmy.io’s test also provides insights into other aspects of email deliverability.

 7. Consult your IT department or email administrator